 NLR-Moscow opening broadcast text: Dec.
-29, 2000
+29, 2000 (English version of Russian text read on air)

 "This is the initial broadcast of New Life Radio, transmitting live by satellite from Moscow.
 Owned and operated by Marif, a private organization with offices in Moscow and Magadan, New Life Radio is dedicated to serving as a unifying instrument of Christian ministry to the people of Russia and the CIS countries.
 As our name implies, we believe that God has given man new life through faith in Jesus Christ.